ianrenton/ianrenton.com/_guides/2016-02-06-install-linux-on-a-linx-1010b-tablet.markdown

 *   A USB memory stick with at least 4GB capacity

 The Linx 1010B keyboard attachment (or other USB keyboard) is useful just in case you have touchscreen problems, though shouldn’t strictly be needed.

+## Why the Extra Boot Image File?

+The Linx 1010B uses the Bay Trail chipset, which has a history of causing frustration when trying to boot Linux, particularly because although it features a 64-bit processor, it uses an EFI system that only operates in 32-bit.
+So while I recommend a 64-bit OS, you will need this file to get the installer to boot properly with the 32-bit EFI.

 ## Considering Dual-Boot